 In November 2019, the Dynamic Discovery Geoscience Ltd., a company based in Ottawa, was contracted by Manganese X Energy Corp. to conduct a ground time-domain electromagnetic (TDEM) PhiSpy survey on the Lac Aux Bouleaux Property.
-Another ground PhiSpy surveys was conducted in 2016 at the Lac Aux Bouleaux Property therefore data from 2016 was also compared to the data collected in the recent survey in 2019.
+As another ground PhiSpy surveys was conducted in 2016 at the Lac Aux Bouleaux Property, therefore the data from 2016 was also compared to the 2019 survey data.
 Every survey grid was made of lines spaced every 50 m and oriented perpendicular to the strike of airborne anomalies.
 In order for transport of the PhiSpy system, the ends of each line were tied with tie lines from one line to the next.
 Grids 4, 5, 6 and D consisted of 4.60, 3.58, 4.85 and 3.06 km of line cutting, respectively, for a total of 16.09 km.
 In addition to the grid lines, the PhiSpy TDEM also surveyed nearby trails for a cumulative 18.275 km survey.
 A total of 35.875 km of PhiSpy data collected in both 2016 and 2019 surveys.
-Six high priority, in terms of potential for a large volume of mineralization, is given to the following defined conductors: 1A, 1B, 4C, 4D, 6A and 6B, as they display the widest apparent thickness, EM anomaly intensity, and significant longitudinal extensions.
+Six high priority conductors were interpreted in terms of potential for a large volume of mineralization, which are: 1A, 1B, 4C, 4D, 6A and 6B, as they display the widest apparent thickness, EM anomaly intensity, and significant longitudinal extensions.
 Recommendations based on PhiSpy survey include stripping and prospecting to perform ground investigations which should be followed by shallow drill holes on anomalies of interest.
 There are 19 locations in total that are proposed for follow-up work: 4 locations to test the targets 1A and 1B, 6 locations on targets 4A, 4B, 4C, 4D and 4E, 4 locations on targets 5B, 5C, 5D, 5E and 5F, and 5 on targets 6A, 6B and 6D.
+Total cost of this work program as filed in the assessment work report is \$37,254.
+The Company spent an additional money of \$30,370 to compile 2018 drill program data as exploration work reports on the Property.

-The Author visited the property on May 1st, May 27-29, 2015, August 19th, 2016, July 05th and November 05-08, 2019 to confirm the historical exploration work locations, rock outcrops, geological setting, graphite mineralization, and ground geophysical data.
+The Author visited the LAB Graphite property on May 1st, May 27-29, 2015, August 19th, 2016, November 22-24, 2019, Feb 10th, 2020, and June 5th, 2021, to confirm the historical exploration work locations, rock outcrops, geological setting, graphite mineralization, and ground geophysical data.
 During May 2015 visit, a total of 10 grab rock samples were collected, out of which six samples were from potential graphite mineralized boulders and outcrops and four samples were from the country rock to check background graphite content.
 Results from six mineralized samples returned high carbon graphite (% Cg) values of 23.8%, 18.4%, 16.6%, 16.0%, 15.9%, and 13% Cg with an average grade of 17.2% Cg.
 The four Country rock samples assayed 1.53%, 0.55%, 0.26% and .02 % for an average of 0.59% Cg.

-Six mineralized surface grab rock samples each weighing about 10 kilograms were selected for metallurgical testing.
+Six mineralized surface grab rock samples each weighing about 10 kilograms collected during 2015 Property visit were also selected for metallurgical testing.
 These samples were blended to a single feed composite to produce a graphite concentrate by a series of flash and cleaner flotation.
-Each as-received sample was crushed to minus 6 mesh and submitted for graphite head assay.
-A single composite was formed by blending the samples, and subsequently submitted for mineralogical analysis and metallurgical testing.
+Each as-received sample was crushed to minus 6 mesh and submitted for graphite head assay, mineralogical analysis, and metallurgical testing.
 Metallurgical testing included a series of flash flotation, light grinding and cleaning to produce a graphite concentrate.
 The graphite concentrate was screened to assess the size and purity of the graphite flakes on a size by size basis.